oddluck/limnoria-plugins/SpiffyTitles/README.md

 Forked from https://github.com/butterscotchstallion/limnoria-plugins/tree/master/SpiffyTitles

-If you're coming from another fork of SpiffyTitles, please note that some config variables have changed in this version, everything is now grouped by handler; spiffytitles.default, spiffytitles.youtube, spiffytitles.imdb, etc.
+If you're coming from another fork of SpiffyTitles, please note that some config variables have changed in this version.
+Everything is now grouped by url handler; spiffytitles.default, spiffytitles.youtube, spiffytitles.imdb, etc.

 # SpiffyTitles #